16th April, 2021

 - Ex Homeless Hostel dweller, who has spent 3 months or more in non-self-contained accommodation & received help with rehabilitation & resettlement.
 The period of 3 months doesn’t have to be consecutive.

-- Anyone, living rough, placed in hotels by LAs, Charities etc during COVID crisis, for 3 months or more, who move in mainstream PRS tenancy (e.g., studio, or 1 bed flat).
+- Anyone, living rough, placed in hotels by LAs, Charities etc during COVID crisis, for 3 months or more, who move into mainstream PRS tenancy (e.g., studio, 1 bed flat or HMO).